Dahi Vada Masala Powder Recipe

 Instructions

-• Add 1/3 teaspoon of lemon salt (Tatri) to the mixture.
+• Now add 1/3 tsp lemon salt (Tatri) to it.

-• Include 1 teaspoon of black salt.
+• Also add 1 tsp black salt.

-• Finally, add ½ teaspoon of table salt.
+• Finally, add ½ tsp table salt.

 Subscribe to My YouTube Channel Mitar Cooking!